CSCI-GA-2820-FA22-003/shopcarts/README.md

-# This is the project for our shopcarts team.
+# This is the project for our shopcarts team

 ## Reminder: Whenever you make changes to the table schema.
-Run `flask create-db` to sync the database.
+Run `flask create-db` to sync the database

 Product table schema
 ```